effect-handlers/effect-handlers-bench/descriptions/tree_explore/README.md

 # Tree explore

-The goal of this benchmark is to compute the maximal result of reducing a binary operation `op` over all possible paths from the root to the leaves in a full binary tree 10 times.
+The goal of this benchmark is to compute the maximal result of reducing a binary operation over all possible paths from the root to the leaves in a full binary tree 10 times.

 Effect handlers are used to simulate non-determinism when exploring the tree.
 Leaf value is determined by the global state.
 The initial value of the state is